 I spoke with a man in dire straits recently.
 This man, let’s call him John, laid before me many of his problems: A crumbling marriage.
 Massive debt.
 Low income.
 An unhealthy lifestyle.
 John was unhappy, depressed, and frustrated with where he was in life, so he asked me for my advice: he wanted to know how I had changed so many things in such a short period of time.

-I explained that I didn’t have any advice for him.
-I told him that he knew his situation better than I ever could, and he likely knew what to do.
-I asked him what advice he’d give himself if he was in my shoes.
+I explained to John that I didn’t have any advice for him.
+I told him he knew his situation better than I ever could, and he likely knew what to do.
+Then I asked what advice he’d give himself if he were in my shoes.

-I said that while I had no advice for him, I could tell him how I changed my life, and he could see if any of those changes were applicable to his situation, and if they were, he could use my life as an example.
-Then I simply echoed his advice back to him, and applied it to my life.
-You see, I didn’t have a magic strategy either.
-It took me two long years to get where I am now—one small change at a time.
+I told John that while I had no advice for him, I could tell him how I changed my life, and he could see whether any of those changes were applicable to his situation, and if they were, he could use my life as recipe, tweezing out the relevant ingredients to apply them to his own recipe for living.
+Then, for the next fifteen minutes, I simply echoed his advice back to him, changing a few details to make them fit my life.

 Two years ago, I was also unhappy, in debt, out of shape, and stuck.